W. Rihm, Astralis, Other Choral Works, RIAS Kammerchor,

 Listen to excerpts on Google Play

-Rihm, who was raised as a Catholic, gained his love of choral music when he sang for some years in the Karlsruhe Oratorio Choir, a point made in the fine booklet essay by scholar Toni Hildebrandt.
-Although his approach to choral music is on one hand backward-looking -- traditional Latin texts, references to Renaissance composers, a willingness to use tonal triads -- Rihm’s harmonic style incorporates too much dissonant vocabulary to be grouped with the saccharine music of the holy minimalists like Arvo Pärt or John Tavener, although there are pieces in this selection that might fit that description, like the motets Tristis est anima mea and Ecce vidimus eum.
+Rihm, who was raised as a Catholic, came by his love of choral music honestly, having sung for some years in the Karlsruhe Oratorio Choir, a point made in the fine booklet essay by scholar Toni Hildebrandt.
+Although his approach to choral music is on one hand backward-looking -- traditional Latin texts, references to Renaissance composers, willingness to use tonal triads -- Rihm's harmonic style incorporates too much dissonant vocabulary to be grouped with the saccharine music of the holy minimalists like Arvo Pärt or John Tavener, although there are pieces in this selection that might fit that description, like the motets Tristis est anima mea and Ecce vidimus eum.
+The RIAS Kammerchor gives virtuosic performances of all this often complicated music, led by conductor Hans-Christoph Rademann, with the sheer volume produced sometimes near overwhelming, as in the almost shrieked conclusion of Recessit pater noster, a heroic and sharply dissonant evocation of the Harrowing of Hell that is one of the Sieben Passions-Texte for six voices, the most recent works recorded here.
+The group's intonation is finely honed, making many of the more Messiaen-like colorful-dissonant chords, in Velum templi scissum est, for example, shimmer with chromatic complexity.
+(Rihm also studied music theory, let us not forget.)

 Tom Service, Wolfgang Rihm: the musical omnivore (The Guardian, March 4, 2010)